Our Independent Providers

 Chris Gresham, LCPC

 Chris earned his Masters degree in Clinical/Community Mental Health from Western Illinois University- Macomb Campus.
 He has experience working with individuals in both community mental health and private practice settings.
 His areas of clinical expertise and interest include depressive disorders, general and social anxiety, trauma disorders, grief, life changes, and ADHD.
-He enjoys working with a wide variety of individuals, from the ages of eight years old to late adulthood.
+He enjoys working with a wide variety of individuals, from the ages of ten years old to late adulthood.

 When working with clients, Chris employs concepts from a variety of therapeutic modalities that are tailored to best fit his clients’ needs, including Acceptance and Commitment Therapy, Dialectical Behavior Therapy, Play Therapy, and Mindfulness-Based Cognitive Behavioral Therapy.
 He is a firm believer in the concept that each client is the expert of their own lives, and as such employs an approach that encourages collaboration and openness between client and provider.